 Popular with locals, Chinese and non, and tucked away in an alley.
 Not something you would likely stumble upon accidentally.

-Their online menu is well-done: nice photos of all the dim sum choices.
+Their online menu is well-done: nice photos of all the dim sum choices (click on the their thumbnails).
 See the City View menu.

 City View has 2 hour validated parking at the Portsmouth Garage nearby, and takes reservations, unusual for Chinatown dim sum places.